 - 1 turkey (10 to 12 pounds)

 - 2 tablespoons vegetable oil

 - In a saucepan, saute celery and onion in butter until tender.
 Stir in thyme and poultry seasoning.
 In a large bowl, combine stuffing, raisins and celery mixture.
 Add broth and cherries; toss to mix.

 - Loosely stuff turkey just before baking.
 Skewer openings; tie drumsticks together.
 Place the turkey, breast side up, on a rack in a roasting pan.
 Brush with oil.

-- Bake, uncovered, at 325° for 4 to 4-1/2 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing.
+- Bake, uncovered, at 325° for 4 to 4-1/2 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing.
 Baste occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.

 - Cover and let stand for 20 minutes before removing the stuffing and carving the turkey.
 If desired, thicken pan drippings for gravy.
 Yield: 10-12 servings (6 cups stuffing).